isomerpages/mccy-cpro/_resources/0-advisory.md

 permalink: /resources/Advisories/
 ---

-### COVID-19: Advisory on Moving Into Phase Three of Re-Opening for Religious Activities Issued on 26 December 2020
+### COVID-19: Advisory on Moving Into Phase Three of Re-Opening for Religious Activities issued on 26 December 2020

 * Click [here](/media/MovingintoPhaseThreeofReOpeningforReligiousActivities26Dec2020.pdf) for PDF.
 * Click [here](/resources/faq/) for FAQs for Phase Three.